Hoarding Disorder -The Truth That Lies Beneath the Mess

 What sort of person hoards?

-Thanks to increased awareness and reporting, hoarding is now known to be much more common than previously thought.
-According to the DSM, up to five of every 100 people suffer from hoarding.
+According to the DSM, up to five in every 100 people suffer from hoarding.

-Even more surprising might be that children and young adults can be hoarders, but are often not seen as such because parents control their environment and activities, or see low-level collecting as a phase.
-Parents should be alert to symptoms, such as a young child who indiscriminately clings to broken toys, or a socially isolated teen whose room becomes an inaccessible fortress of objects.
+Parents should be alert to symptoms.
+This can look like a young child who indiscriminately clings to broken toys, or a socially isolated teen whose room becomes an inaccessible fortress of objects.
 Early help from a therapist can help deter larger problems later in life.

-Risk factors for becoming a hoarder
+Risk factors for hoarding disorder

-Genetics and Brain Chemistry
+Genetics and brain chemistry

+While not true of all cases, many people who hoard suffer from some form of anxiety, particularly OCD or PTSD.
 Hoarding is also frequently accompanied by depression, which flourishes as living conditions and social relationships deteriorate.

 Ageing

 Hoarding worsens over time and often becomes a problem in middle age and beyond.
 Losses and traumas experienced earlier in life may loom larger than ever, and the hope that life will get better slowly erodes.
-This is a time of life when people may begin to experience health problems or a loss of earning power that fosters feelings of vulnerability and helplessness.
-A kind of giving up may set in, and even simple tasks that were done before, like taking out the garbage, may be neglected.
+This is a time of life when people may begin to experience health problems, or a loss of earning power that fosters feelings of vulnerability and helplessness.

 Getting help for your hoarding